 The Council’s mission is to work with the Greater Boston business community to eliminate the gender-based wage gap, remove the visible and invisible barriers to women’s advancement, and ensure that 100% of the talent pool is used to make Boston the best area in the country for working women.

 Companies who sign the Compact have the distinction of being identified as leaders in the Boston community in advancing Mayor Walsh's commitment to make Boston the best city in America for working women.
 In addition to joining a network of Boston's biggest and most innovative employees, signers are also included in major public events and communications of the Boston Women's Workforce Council.
 Signers will also have the opportunity once a year to participate in a discussion with the Mayor concerning their experience as a Compact signer and their ideas to reach gender equity in the Boston Workforce.
-Companies who sign the Compact are also given the unique opportunity to discuss and learn the best strategies to reduce the wage gap from other Compact signers and executives who are responsible for impactful business practices at the Best Practices Conference hosted by the BWWC and the Mayor.
+Companies who sign the Compact are given the unique opportunity to discuss and learn the best strategies to reduce the wage gap from other Compact Signers at our Effective Practices Conference hosted by the BWWC and the Mayor.

 The BWWC publishes a biennial public report that anonymously compares Compact signers' performances in closing the wage gap with other metropolitan Boston employers.
 Signers help shape the data collection and analysis process by working with the Council to determine which factors are important for their company's performance evaluation.
 With internal examination of their own wage and salary information, singers generate valuable data to guide management decisions in hiring, promotion, pay, and profession development investment.